ABRG-Models/morphologica/README.coding.md

 All of the morphologica classes are *header-only*, which means there is no 'libmorphologica' to link to your program.
 However, some of the classes need to link to 3rd party dependencies.
 Some of the main dependencies are:

-* morph::Config: Link to ```libjsoncpp```
 * morph::HdfData: Link to ```libhdf5```.
 If you want to save/load OpenCV data structures then you need to link to OpenCV, too (and ```#define BUILD_HDFDATA_WITH_OPENCV``` before ```#include <morph/HdfData.h>```).
-* morph::Visual: This uses 3D graphics, so it needs to link to OpenGL, GLFW3, Freetype and libjsoncpp.
+* morph::Visual: This uses 3D graphics, so it needs to link to OpenGL, GLFW3 and Freetype.
 * morph::BezCurve: Link to ```libarmadillo```.
 Used for matrix algebra.
 * morph::HexGrid and morph::CartGrid: These use BezCurves, so need ```libarmadillo```.